KevinHQi/GoogleMapAPI-Vue3-Practice/README.md

 ![](https://github.com/KevinHQi/GoogleMapAPI-Vue3-Practice/blob/main/readmeAssets/6.png)<br>

 4. Everytime you search for a place, it will be added to a list on below, its ordered based on time without duplicates.<br>
+Each page displays a maximum of 10 locations.
+You can navigate to the next page at the bottom, and the selected checkboxes will be retained when you switch pages.<br>
 ![](https://github.com/KevinHQi/GoogleMapAPI-Vue3-Practice/blob/main/readmeAssets/7.png)<br>
 You can select any place by click on the checkbox on its left, then click delete to remove them from the list and map:<br>
 ![](https://github.com/KevinHQi/GoogleMapAPI-Vue3-Practice/blob/main/readmeAssets/8.png)<br>